kkemple/scienceandmathematics.com/src/content/posts/a-constraint-eigenvalue-theory-of-information-matter-and-mind.md

 Curvature in an information distribution represents structural bending: angular bending, scale-wide bending, or discrete frustration.
 Maintaining structure against curvature requires continuous corrective work.
 In this sense, curvature is complexity, and complexity is maintenance cost.
 Systems that lower curvature require less dissipation; systems forced into high-curvature configurations must devote increasing energy to remain coherent.

 This explains why nature never produces true discontinuities.
 A hard boundary—a perfect step function, a sharp interface, a true binary separation—would require infinite curvature, and infinite curvature demands infinite maintenance.
-Coherent systems avoid extremal curvature by projecting onto smooth manifolds: event horizons are smooth null surfaces[^35][^36], biological thresholds are sigmoids[^93], phase transitions only appear sharp in thermodynamic limits[^82], and even death is a process rather than a boundary.
+Coherent systems avoid extremal curvature by projecting onto smooth manifolds: event horizons are smooth null surfaces[^7][^8], biological thresholds are sigmoids[^9], phase transitions only appear sharp in thermodynamic limits[^10], and even death is a process rather than a boundary.
 The absence of hard lines in nature is a geometric necessity.

 Dimensionality carries the same cost structure.
 Every additional dimension multiplies the curvature burden: more axes of bending, more cross-interactions, exponentially more configurations to maintain.
-Systems therefore reduce dimensionality whenever constraints permit—collapsing from 3D to 2D near horizons, compressing high-dimensional sensory input onto low-dimensional neural manifolds, encoding genomes as 1D tapes with recursive structure.
+Systems therefore reduce dimensionality whenever constraints permit—collapsing from 3D to 2D near horizons, compressing high-dimensional sensory input onto low-dimensional neural manifolds[^11][^12], encoding genomes as 1D tapes with recursive structure.
 The attractor is always lower dimension, because lower dimension means lower curvature means lower maintenance cost.

 Thus every system faces a tradeoff—**energy budget vs. information maintenance.**